x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/manage-migration-batches.md

 ## The Migration dashboard for Classic Exchange admin center (Classic EAC)
 <a name="bk_dashboard"> </a>

-To access the Migration dashboard in the EAC, select **Recipients** \> **Migration**.
+To access the Migration dashboard in the Classic EAC, select **Recipients** \> **Migration**.
 The following screenshot identifies the different areas of the Migration dashboard that you can use to get migration information and manage migration batches.

 ![Migration dashboard](media/f06294d1-1152-45ac-90a1-b711be9a4484.jpg)